 Locating the Bait Fish of Lake Ontario

-“Early Spring is about finding the forage,” insists Capt.
-Vince Pierleoni of Newfane.
-“If you can start locating the bait fish of lake Ontario, along with some warm, stained water, you’ve got the recipe for catching fish in the early season!”
+“Early spring is about finding the forage,” says Capt.
+Vince Pierleoni of Newfane, a veteran of over 25 years on these waters.
+“If you can locate the baitfish of Lake Ontario and pair that with some warm, stained water, you’ve got the perfect recipe for catching fish in the early season.”

 Find the Fish